Relieq/Factorial_App/README.md

-A small project with streamlit using Python
+A small project with streamlit using Python.\n
 Set the library in requirements.txt -> run main -_-